Contact us

 Requirements & Contributions

-Both the Malta Permanent Residence Programme (MRVP) as well as the Individual Investor Programme (IIP) offer avenues for investors of repute; whether seeking to obtain Maltese residency or Maltese citizenship respectively.
+Both offer avenues for investors of repute; whether seeking to obtain Maltese residency or Maltese citizenship respectively.
 Whilst differing in the requirements necessary for a successful application, both provide alternative methods of relocating to Malta, with distinct benefits accorded to each programme.

 Apply for Malta Residence or Citizenship Programmes